-Junior Subordinated Notes - On June 15, 2006, we completed a private placement of \$103.1 million of unsecured junior subordinated notes which mature on July 30, 2036, are redeemable at par and pay a fixed rate of 7.987% for the first ten years ending July 30, 2016.
-Thereafter, the securities have a floating interest rate equal to three-month LIBOR plus 2.45% per annum, resetting quarterly.
-These notes were issued to Beazer Capital Trust I, which simultaneously issued, in a private transaction, trust preferred securities and common securities with an aggregate value of \$103.1 million to fund its purchase of these notes.
-The transaction is treated as debt in accordance with GAAP.
+Junior Subordinated Notes - \$103.1 million of unsecured junior subordinated notes mature on July 30, 2036, are redeemable at par and pay a fixed rate of 7.987% for the first ten years ending July 30, 2016.
+Thereafter, the securities have a floating interest as defined in the junior subordinated notes agreement.
 The obligations relating to these notes and the related securities are subordinated to the Secured Revolving Credit Facility and the Senior Notes.
+In January 2010, we modified the terms of \$75 million of these notes and recorded these notes at their estimated fair value.
+As of September 30, 2013, the unamortized accretion was \$47.1 million and will be amortized over the remaining life of the notes.